Construction Design and Management Regulations

 Health, Safety and Environmental Compliance

 Protection of both Workers and the Environment is vital to all businesses and none more so than our own.
-Capita PROjEN are proud of the fact that to date we have won 15 RoSPA Gold Awards and 1 ROSPA Order of Distinction for our excellent Health and Safety performance and our ability to manage projects.
+Capita PROjEN are proud of the fact that to date we have won 16 RoSPA Gold Awards and 2 ROSPA Orders of Distinction for our excellent Health and Safety performance and our ability to manage projects.
 We offer advice to other businesses in the following areas:

 - The suitability of the Construction Phase Plan

 - Welfare Arrangements